-Bottom Line is a national education organization that is addressing the degree divide by providing academic, personal and financial counselling to empower low-income, first-generation students to attend and succeed in college.
+Bottom Line is a national education organization that is addressing the degree divide by providing individualized academic, personal, financial, and career counseling to empower first-generation students from low-income backgrounds to enroll in and succeed through college.
 The organization is committed to building strong connections with students by providing them with individualized support.
-Students receive an advisor starting in the summer before 12th grade and are supported through college for up to six years to ensure they have the guidance they need to attend college and persist through college graduation.
+Students receive one-on-one advising through the college application and decision process during 12th grade and then ongoing counseling through college for up to six years.

 Why We Invested

-Bottom Line Chicago is equipping first generation, low-income students to succeed in college.
-National data shows that 80 percent of Bottom Line students who enroll in a four-year college earn a bachelor’s degree within six years, which compares to an attainment rate of 46 percent for similar students.
+National data have shown that 80 percent of Bottom Line students who enroll in a four-year college earn a bachelor’s degree within six years, compared to an attainment rate of 46 percent for similar students.
 Bottom Line expects its students to earn a bachelor’s degree, accumulate no more than $36,000 in debt, and be employed or continuing their education six months after graduation.
-Bottom Line’s national management team and Chicago founding executive director are highly capable leaders who have demonstrated an unwavering commitment to program quality and evaluation.
-Bottom Line has grown from supporting 25 high school seniors in 1997 to currently serving nearly 7,700 students in Boston, Worcester, New York City and most recently Chicago.
+Bottom Line’s national management team and Chicago founding executive director are highly capable leaders who have demonstrated a commitment to program quality and evaluation.
+Bottom Line has grown from supporting 25 high school seniors in 1997 to currently serving over 8,000 students in Boston, Worcester, New York City and Chicago.
 This growth is enabled by Bottom Line’s cost-efficient model and partnerships.

-- Market Research: BLC hired a consultant to conduct market research on college access and persistence programming in Chicago.
+- Market Research: BLC worked with a consultant to conduct market research on college access and persistence programming in Chicago.
 A Better Chicago helped scope the project, introduced BLC to vetted consultants, and covered 75 percent of the fees.

-- Leadership Development: BLC’s leadership team is participating in Leading for Impact®, a cohort-driven leadership development program run by The Bridgespan Group.
-A Better Chicago is covering 50 percent of the fees.
+- Leadership Development: BLC’s leadership team participated in Leading for Impact®, a cohort-driven leadership development program run by The Bridgespan Group.
+A Better Chicago covered 50 percent of the fees.